maestrosistema/GameBoy-Overlay/README.md

 <b>5.</b> Play!

 <b>NOTE:</b>
-<b>THESE SETTINGS ARE OPTIMAL FOR 21:9, 2400x1080 RESOLUTION PHONES, FOR DIFFERENT ASPECT RATIO AND RESOLUTIONS YOU MAY HAVE TO TWEAK: CUSTOM ASPECT RATIO (X POSITION), CUSTOM ASPECT RATIO (Y POSITION), (PORTRAIT) OVERLAY ASPECT ADJUSTMENT SETTINGS.</b>
+<b>THESE SETTINGS ARE OPTIMAL FOR 21:9, 2400x1080 RESOLUTION PHONES, FOR DIFFERENT ASPECT RATIO AND RESOLUTIONS YOU MAY HAVE TO TWEAK: CUSTOM ASPECT RATIO (X POSITION), CUSTOM ASPECT RATIO (Y POSITION), (PORTRAIT) OVERLAY ASPECT ADJUSTMENT SETTINGS AND MAYBE OTHERS.</b>

 <b>Optional Settings:</b>